esseremmerik/SAMLBase/README.md

 ## Current Status (Last updated 14-11-2014)

+    There is more to do than what i've listed here, but this is to get the framework started

     DONE
         1. Resolve metadata from an IDP into a PHP array that we can work with
         2. Do a AuthNRequest via Redirect Binding